DCRemi/code-agnotic-comment-parser/README.1.md

 - level names will be uncamelized on the html pages
 - level name in the levelDefinition must extactly correspond to the one written in the code files
   \*\* if not the comment blocks will be written in the generic page

+- for now level3 can only be Given / When / Then

 ### II.3.
 Tags type